justpy-org/justpy/docs/charts_tutorial/introduction.md

-# Introduction
+# Introduction - Highcharts Tutorial

 !> It is recommended to go through the general [tutorial](tutorial/getting_started.md) first.

-JustPy makes it simple to add charts to Web pages by being integrated with the [Highcharts](https://www.highcharts.com/) JavaScript charting library.
+JustPy makes it simple to create charts using [Highcharts](https://www.highcharts.com/) JavaScript charting library.
 Highcharts is a product of Highsoft.

 There are several JavaScript charting libraries available, but my personal favorite is Highcharts.
 It is not too difficult to integrate other charting libraries with JustPy, so perhaps more charting libraries will be supported in the future.